Ale-JRD/Trads/content/post/index-T1.md

 I tightened my expression once more.

-[…This battle.]
+「…This battle.」

 I firmly locked my gaze onto the approaching Sacraments.

-[To protect everyone— I’ll throw everything I have.]
+「To protect everyone— I’ll throw everything I have.」

 ---